-The chair stated that they disagreed with the proposers’ position and agreed with the observer’s position regarding the action reflecting the cost of balancing and being the marginal action, while acknowledging that it was not necessarily appropriate to seek to reopen an existing decision.
+The chair stated that they disagreed with the proposers’ position and agreed with the generator alternate’s position regarding the action reflecting the cost of balancing and being the marginal action, while acknowledging that it was not necessarily appropriate to seek to reopen an existing decision.
 A number of observers expressed views on the subject noting the need for negative pricing and that it was of growing importance with the anticipated increase in non-synchronous renewable generation going forward, they stated that they felt that the principle of trying to supress negative pricing in general was being pursued.
 One observer expressed concern regarding the difficulty in agreeing terms with counterparties while the Imbalance Pricing rules were uncertain due to so much proposed change while another noted that the European position on Priority Dispatch has moved on since the SEM policy decisions on the subject.
 A third observer noted their view that the negative prices resulting from including these volumes in Imbalance Pricing calculations were a stronger signal to Generators trade within the Ex Ante markets than the zeros that would be supplanted under the proposed Modification which was one of the supporting points made by the proposer in terms of applying zeros rather than removing the volumes from the calculation altogether.

 The Proposer noted their agreement with points related to the increasing importance of negative Imbalance Pricing going forward in a general sense but not in the circumstance where they are being set by Dispatchable Priority at present in contradiction with an existing SEM Committee decision as related to the proposal in question.
 They noted that it was not their view that negative pricing should be supressed in a general sense.